Candidates - Your Privacy

 1. Finding you new roles.
 We may process your personal data for the purpose of matching you with and introducing you to potentially suitable employers who are seeking to fill vacancies, and storing your personal data on our database to enable us to match you with and introduce you to potentially suitable employers who may be seeking to fill vacancies in the future;

 2. Communicating with you.
 We may process your personal data for the purpose of ensuring the proper and efficient operation and maintenance of our business relationship, and of communicating with you and answering enquiries.
-In practice, this may include but is not limited to discussing particular vacancies as and when they arise, arranging interviews, discussing the terms of any employment offer, confirming arrangements for you to start work pursuant to an acceptable offer, and checking that the placement is progressing well at appropriate intervals after you have commenced working for a new employer;
+In practice, this may include but is not limited to discussing particular vacancies as and when they arise, arranging interviews, discussing the terms of any employment offer, confirming arrangements for you to start work pursuant to an acceptable offer, checking that the placement is progressing well at appropriate intervals after you have commenced working for a new employer, and checking whether you want to remain on our database and receive emails about our vacancies and services;

 3. Keeping you updated.
-We may process your personal data for the purpose of sending to you our electronic newsletter, containing information about our services, the vacancies we are seeking to fill, flexible working and employment-related matters, and news and industry updates.
-Each such communication will include an option for you to stop receiving future newsletters.
-You can of course also ask us to stop sending you such newsletters at any time by using the contact details set out at the bottom of this notice;
+We may process your personal data for the purpose of sending to you our electronic newsletter, and/or other emails, containing information about our services, the vacancies we are seeking to fill, flexible working and employment-related matters, and/or news and industry updates.
+Such newsletters may also contain information about events, courses, activities and/or other services offered by third parties.
+Each such communication will include an option for you to stop receiving future newsletters or emails about the services we offer.
+You can of course also ask us to stop sending you such newsletters and emails at any time by using the contact details set out at the bottom of this notice;

 4. Complying with legal obligations.
 We may process your personal data for the purpose of complying with our legal obligations under, for example, The Conduct of Employment Agencies and Employment Businesses Regulations 2003 and/or the Equality Act 2010, and where we are required to do so, disclosing your personal data to law enforcement or regulatory agencies; and